communitiesuk/epb-aws-infrastructure/README.md

 1. `aws-vault exec {profile_name_for_AWS_environment} -- terraform destroy`

 1. Because the state of the S3 and DynamoDB are not stored in a permanent backend, those resources should be deleted through AWS console

+## Deploying image to ECR

+1. Retrieve an authentication token and authenticate your Docker client to your registry.
+    Use the AWS CLI:

+    `docker login -u AWS -p $(aws-vault exec {profile_name_for_AWS_environment} -- aws ecr get-login-password --region eu-west-2) {account_id}.dkr.ecr.eu-west-2.amazonaws.com`

+    Note: if you receive an error using the AWS CLI, make sure that you have the latest version of the AWS CLI and Docker installed.

+1. Build your Docker image using the following command.
+For information on building a Docker file from scratch, see the instructions here .
+You can skip this step if your image has already been built:

+    `docker build -t {local_image_name} .`

+1. After the build is completed, tag your image so you can push the image to this repository:

+    `docker tag {local_image_name}:latest {account_id}.dkr.ecr.eu-west-2.amazonaws.com/{ecr_name}:latest`

+1. Run the following command to push this image to your newly created AWS repository:

+    `docker push {account_id}.dkr.ecr.eu-west-2.amazonaws.com/{ecr_name}:latest`

+### e.g for auth server in integration run the following commands:

+   `docker login -u AWS -p $(aws-vault exec integration -- aws ecr get-login-password --region eu-west-2) 851965904888.dkr.ecr.eu-west-2.amazonaws.com`

+   `docker build -t epb-auth-service .`

+   `docker tag epb-auth-service:latest 851965904888.dkr.ecr.eu-west-2.amazonaws.com/epb-intg-auth-service-ecr:latest`

+   `docker push 851965904888.dkr.ecr.eu-west-2.amazonaws.com/epb-intg-auth-service-ecr:latest`